syndesisio/syndesis/designs/technical_extensions/tech_ext.md

 2. Users can import new technical extensions by clicking the “Import Technical Extension” primary action button.

-3. Cliking on an individual row would bring users to a detailed view of the selected technical extension.
+3. Clicking on an individual row would bring users to a detailed view of the selected technical extension.

+4. Information about how many integrations is using a given tech extension.

-4. User has the ability to upldate or delete a technical extension from the list.
+5. User has the ability to update or delete a technical extension from the list.

 ### Tech Extension Details
 ![Image of choosing connection](img/technical_extensions_details.png)